About Us

 Kevin L. Shafer, P.E.
 Executive Director - Milwaukee Metropolitan Sewerage District

-Drinking-Water, Recreational Water, and Wastewater: What You Need to Know from the Centers for Disease Control and Prevention (CDC):
+What You Need to Know from the Centers for Disease Control and Prevention (CDC), National Library of Medicine, and Environmental Protection Agency (EPA):

 The virus that causes COVID-19 has been found in the feces of some patients diagnosed with COVID-19.
 However, it is unclear whether the virus found in feces may be capable of causing COVID-19.
 There has not been any confirmed report of the virus spreading from feces to a person.
 Scientists also do not know how much risk there is that the virus could be spread from the feces of an infected person to another person.
 However, they think this risk is low based on data from previous outbreaks of diseases caused by related coronaviruses, such as severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS).